This Handbook contains everything you need to know about this Secret Compass classic expedition to Bhutan.

 When not on the trekking phase of the expedition we will be staying in hotels with all necessary amenities of a western 3-star hotel such as hot showers and wifi access.
 Throughout the expedition we will be sleeping in tents.
 You will be sleeping at altitude and potentially above the snowline.
 Occasionally people on our expeditions are not prepared for camping for multiple days.
 Living in these conditions can degrade your health if you do not look after yourself and increase fatigue if you are not used to living rough.
 You need to be highly organised so that your night and morning routine is done efficiently and quickly.
 If you are inexperienced at camping, it is essential that you get as much practice as possible prior to the expedition.

-The expedition will start at Kathmandu airport on the morning of the 22 October.
-Current schedules have a flight on this day at 1340, and so you must be in Kathmandu no later than 1130 to meet up with the Secret Compass leader and rest of the team.
-It is therefore advisable that you stay in Kathmandu overnight on the 21 October.
+The expedition will officially start at Kathmandu airport on the morning of the 20 October.
+Previous experience in-country suggest flights will be scheduled on this day at 1340, though this is subject to change (this will be updated nearer the time).
+To make this departure, you must be in Kathmandu Airport no later than 0630 to meet up with the Secret Compass leader and rest of the team.
+It is therefore advisable that you stay in Kathmandu overnight on the 19 October.
 This is not included in the cost of the expedition, however there are many budget hotels very near to the airport.

-The expedition will finish when the team arrive back to Kathmandu on the 6 November, and current schedules state that the flight will arrive at 0850.
-If flying onwards on the 6 November, we advise booking flights that depart after 1200 in case of delays.
+The expedition will finish when the team arrive back to Kathmandu on the 4 November, and current schedules state that the flight will arrive around 0850.
+If flying onward on the 4 November, we advise booking flights that depart after 1500 in case of delays or changes to the flight schedule (as happened in 2017).

 We will be eating in the hotels for the duration of the trip when not trekking.
 This is buffet style and caters to large tourist groups as it is covered under the Minimum Daily Payment set under the Tourism board for Bhutan.
 The food is excellent, local meals to cater for all dietary needs.
 A cook will accompany the team for the duration of the expedition and you can expect fresh, high-energy food with a blend of Bhutanese and Western flavours.